-According to research by UK charity the Blood Pressure Association, almost three quarters of UK adults are completely unaware of what their blood pressure numbers are.
+According to research by UK charity Blood Pressure UK, almost three quarters of UK adults are completely unaware of what their blood pressure numbers are.

 That’s why the charity is organises Know your Numbers!
-Week – the nation’s biggest blood pressure testing event, where thousands of venues across the UK, including supermarkets, pharmacies, health clubs and other community venues, offer free blood pressure checks.
+Week – the nation’s biggest blood pressure testing event, where thousands of venues across the UK, including supermarkets, pharmacies, health clubs and other community venues, offer free blood pressure checks in September each year.

-One in three adults in the UK has high blood pressure, but a third of them don’t even know they have it because it’s symptomless.
+About a quarter of UK adults have high blood pressure, but a third of them don’t even know they have it because it’s symptomless.
 So while many people think they’ll experience warning signs such as headaches or a red face, the reality is the first symptom of high blood pressure can be a stroke or heart attack.
 High blood pressure is also a risk factor for kidney disease and vascular dementia.

 Some may say ignorance is bliss, but this certainly isn’t the case for high blood pressure as, once it’s diagnosed, the condition can be successfully managed.
 That why it’s so important to have regular blood pressure checks.

 While high blood pressure can affect absolutely anyone – young or old, super-fit or couch potato – there are some factors which will increase your risk of developing it:

 Age – blood pressure tends to rise as we get older.
 For example, research has found that 20 per cent of those in their 20s have high blood pressure, 40 per cent in their 40s and 60 per cent in their 60s.
 So it’s increasingly important to have regular checks as you get older.
 An easy way to do this is to home monitor.

 Family history – if one or more members of your family (usually a parent or sibling) have high blood pressure then you’ll be at increased risk, and the more family members who have high blood pressure, the greater the risk.
 If you’ve already been diagnosed with high blood pressure, be sure to pass this information onto your children too.